 NMFS received waivers from the Amendment 80 sector to release aggregate limited access fishery and cooperative fishery data from the 2008 fishing year.
 A similar request was made for waivers to release aggregate limited access fishery and cooperative data for 2009, and the relevant parties in the Amendment 80 sector agreed to release data.
-At this time, a number of vessels in the cooperative and limited access fishery are still active, or have expressed an interest in becoming active in the yellowfin sole fishery.
-Releasing limited 2009 catch data, and later releasing total catch data from 2009 could result in revealing the catch of specific vessels during November and December.
-Because the waiver granted is specific to aggregate data, rather than vessel specific data, partial 2009 data is not included in this analysis, but total catch data from 2009 will be included in subsequent versions of this analysis.

-2.3.7.2 Fishery performance in 2008 vs. 2003-2007
+2.3.7.2 Fishery performance in 2008 and 2009 vs. 2003-2007

-Given the data limitations described above, the analysis provides limited comparisons between performance of the cooperative and limited access fishery in 2008 compared to eligible Amendment 80 vessels from 2003 through 2007.
+Given the data limitations described above, the analysis provides limited comparisons between performance of the cooperative and limited access fishery in 2008 and 2009 compared to eligible Amendment 80 vessels from 2003 through 2007.
 This time period for comparison was selected as most representative of current fishing practices.
 In addition, catch data from catcher/processors that were collected prior to 2003, may be combined with observer data in an aggregated format (commonly known as "blend data").
 Because the data sources used before and after 2003 may differ and the reconciliation of those data sources to provide accurate comparisons can be complicated, this analysis uses only data after 2003.